Discover Career Opportunities

 Promote Yourself on the Best Platforms

-Twitter is certainly popular, but it’s important to be extremely careful about posting personal opinions that others might find offensive either now or in the future.
+Twitter is certainly popular, but it’s important to be extremely careful about posting personal opinions that others might find offensive now or in the future.
 This makes it difficult to know how to use the platform and to avoid problems.
 Some teachers have lost their jobs over unwise tweets, even after deleting them.
-Keep in mind that anyone can take screenshots of your tweets when they’re live and continue to post about them longer after they’ve been deleted.
+Remember that anyone can take screenshots of your tweets when they’re live and continue to post about them longer after they’ve been deleted.

 Seek out the platforms that attract other educators and make yourself known. networking like this often leads to new career opportunities.
-Favored colleagues (online or offline) are likely to hear about job openings before other people and might recommend you.
+Favored colleagues (online or offline) are likely to hear about job openings before others and might recommend you.

 Improving your self-worth and confidence is important as a teacher.
 Students can see right through a teacher who is hesitant or not sure of their own abilities.